inglettronald/website/src/pages/posts/WriteBadCode.md

 solution, and implementing a product.

 ### The part about bad coding:
-The project I chose was a minecraft mod around hypixel skyblock.
+The project I chose was a Minecraft mod around Hypixel Skyblock.
 If you're particularly interested about it, I would recommend checking out my portfolio or it's github page, but for now I'm not trying to beat a dead horse and re-explain it.
 I want to talk about a the developer side of that project, rather than the user facing product.